Institut für Informatik | Sitemap | LMU-Portal

 Reports on your research projects need to be submitted using either of two templates - the SIGCHI Proceedings format (4 pages excl. references) or the SIGCHI Extended Abstract format (6 pages excl. references).
 Please check back with your supervisor, which format to use!
 Templates in LaTeX or Word can be downloaded below.

-• Template for madness poster: Powerpoint / Keynote
+• Vorlage für Madness-Poster: Powerpoint / Keynote

 • "How to present scientific work"